LucasionGS/Toxen3/plan.md

 - Listen together: Listen along other Toxen users.
 - Visualizer
   - Color picker from current background.
+- Playlist management
+  - Create playlist from current queue.
+  - Multi-add to playlist.

 ### Improvements from v2
 - Asynchronize loading of Songs, and overall use an async structure.